 - Running water – Yes

 - Wi-Fi – No

-- Braai place – Yes
+- BBQ facilities – Yes

-Other Native people of Namibia
+Other Native tribes of Namibia

-- the Owambo, occupy the Northern regions between Kunene and Okavango rivers, 700 000 people, the largest group in Namibia, about 45% of the total population.
+- the Owambo, occupy the Northern regions between the Kunene and Okavango rivers, 700 000 people, the largest group in Namibia, about 45% of the total population.